 I responded, “What?”

 “Yes!
 His name was Lawrence….and Margaret is Margaret Lawrence….”
 Well!
 That was a shoe-in for this pup because Margaret Laurence is my favourite author and the book, The Diviners, drives my way of living.
 I scooped Lawrence up into my arms, kissed his beak and told him that I would love him forever and I did.

 Amy and I embraced.
 He cried.
 I cried.

 I placed a small cardboard box into the space between the van seats and started my trek home.
 I loved his small puppy-sounds as I drove.
 And I loved the sweet puppy-smells.
 I felt absolutely in love.

 When I pulled into the garage, I decided to go into the house first…

 It is May 3rd….and only an hour ago, I felt my Laurie’s last breaths move my hand up and down.
-He was 14 years old…and the best friend that I have had in life.
-He shared many river walks with me…he sat with me while I painted many pictures in the hills.
+He was 14 years old and the best friend that I have had in life.
+He shared many river walks with me.
+He sat with me while I painted many pictures in the hills.
 He forgave me.
 He healed me.
 He understood me when others couldn’t.
 He loved with unconditional love and these last few months, according to my wonderful vet, Marty, he has likely been doing a great deal of suffering.
-My children, my former spouse and I were all with him to watch him gently move out of this life…and to be born into a peaceful place.
+My children, my former spouse and I were all with him to watch him gently move out of this life and to be born into a peaceful place.
 St. Francis is there to greet him.
-Many of you have met him…and had a titch of the love shared with you that I had always felt through him.
-You were a part of his life and so you need to have his story….it is my gift to you.
+Many of you have met him.
+He shared a titch of the love with you.
+You were a part of his life and so you need to have his story also….it is my gift to you.